Friday, August 8, 2025

 Achieving Q > 1, is a remarkable feat!
 The NIF reported getting 50% more energy than dumped into the fuel pellet by the lasers.
 For steady power generation, the desired value of Q should be 50 or more.
 Further, this calculation does not include the 500 MJ of electricity that went into powering the lasers.
 Overall process is far from being energy neutral, let alone a power producer.
 Among the many remaining challenges is figuring out the process for replacing the fuel-filled cylinders one after another in the precise location and be able to fire the lasers at repeatedly.
 At present there is no pathway for this approach to be used for power production.

 Magnetic confinement approach offers pathways for continuous fuel feeding and energy extraction, but it has yet to demonstrate net energy gain.
 Another issue that will need addressing is the supply of tritium.
 Tritium is an unstable isotope with a half-life of 12 years.
 There are no deposits of tritium that can be mined or extracted; it must be produced prior to use either by neutron activation of 6Li or in nuclear reactors that use heavy water as a moderator.
-Most of these processes are accompanied by the release of fast-moving neutrons that cannot be confined by magnetic fields, and they can damage the containing vessel.
-There is another scheme for fusion that relies on a stable isotope of boron, 11B, for fuel and (TAE Technologies) and does not involve release of fast-moving neutrons.
-It involves bombarding boron nuclei with protons and the fusion process results in three alpha particles:

 11B +p→ 3 4He

 The higher nuclear charge of boron (six protons) means that the incoming proton has a substantially higher barrier of coulombic repulsion before fusion can occur.
-The required temperature for this process is a billion degrees!
+The required temperature for this process is 3 billion degrees!

 Despite recent progress, commercial fusion remains decades away.
 Even optimistic forecasts place the first grid-scale plants in the 2040s.
 The engineering hurdles—plasma confinement, tritium breeding, and material durability—are immense.
 So, while we chase the "holy grail" of fusion, we can’t afford to ignore the proven, low-carbon power source we already have, namely nuclear fission.
 Modern reactors are safer, more efficient, and essential for decarbonization.
 Countries like France show how fission can deliver 70% of electricity with near-zero emissions.
 Small Modular Reactors (SMRs) with lower startup costs offer faster deployment and flexibility.
 With the World Bank now reversing its policy against financing nuclear power project there is a real opportunity to rapidly expand global nuclear power generation.